Accredited by the American Psychological Association

 Optional concentrations available in Psychological Assessment or Couple and Family Psychology.

 Theoretical orientation of the program is a complementary blend of psychodynamic interpersonal and systems theories.
+Within the Psychological Assessment Concentration, students may select the optional Neuropsychology focus.

 Lab courses enable students to practice clinical skills under supervision of program faculty.